tanlin2013/MonteCarlo/README.md

 * Wolff cluster (developing)

 # Requirement:
-Only Numpy is required and Anaconda is highly suggested.
+Only Numpy is required and Anaconda is highly recommanded.
 * Numpy

 # Classes
+There are >./src
 * lattice
 * metropolis
 * wolff_cluster